St. Francis announces assistant head of school

-The St. Francis Upper School learning environment promotes balance and self-awareness while growing students who are faithful, upstanding citizens and people for others.
+The St. Francis Upper School learning environment promotes balance and self-awareness while nurturing students who are faithful, upstanding citizens and people for others.
 Programs are intentionally structured to connect the academic, social, and spiritual experiences of each student.
-Through interdisciplinary learning and design thinking, ninth graders shape their learning and leadership experiences in preparation for further study in grades 10–12.
+Through interdisciplinary learning and design thinking, ninth and tenth graders shape their learning and leadership experiences in preparation for further study in grades 11–12.
 By graduation, a St. Francis education will foster an intense intellectual curiosity, a deep affinity for others, and a desire to gain an understanding beyond the student’s own lived experience.

 Push the Boundaries of What’s Possible